open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>minReplicas</b></td>
         <td>integer</td>
         <td>
           MinReplicas sets a lower bound to the autoscaling feature.
-Set this if your are using autoscaling.
+Set this if you are using autoscaling.
 It must be at least 1 Deprecated: use "OpenTelemetryCollector.Spec.Autoscaler.MinReplicas" instead.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>